scrtdd

 Type: path

 Path to event file to be used for this profile.
-If this file contains just one column called "origin", then each line must be an existing origin id.
-In this case neither phase.csv nor station.csv files are required.
-Alternatively the event file must be in the format generated by --dump-catalog and phase.csv and station.csv files should be configured too
+If this file contains just one column called "origin", then each line must be an existing origin id and neither phase.csv nor station.csv files are required.
+Alternatively the extended format requires all of event.csv, phase.csv and station.csv files to be provided

 profile.$name.catalog.phaFile